 The following cruise lines require that at least one person in each cabin is 21 or older:

 An exception may be made for underage married couples, as long as they are both 18.
 These couples may be asked to show proof of their marriage.
-This exception is based on individual cruise line policy and should be confirmed by your Vacations To Go cruise counselor prior to booking.
+This exception is based on individual cruise line policy and should be confirmed prior to booking.

-Gambling, a popular form of entertainment on cruise ships, also has age restrictions that differ between cruise lines.
-Carnival, Costa, Cunard, Holland America, Norwegian, Oceania, P&O, Paul Gauguin Cruises, Pullmantur, Regent Seven Seas and SeaDream require passengers to be 18 or older to play in the shipboard casinos.
-Azamara, Celebrity and Royal Caribbean require passengers to be 18 or older to play in casinos, except for Alaska cruises (passengers must be 21 or older).
-Crystal, MSC Cruises, Princess, Seabourn, Silversea and Windstar restrict the casinos to travelers 21 and older.
+Gambling, a popular form of entertainment on some cruise ships, also has age restrictions that differ between cruise lines.
+Azamara, Celebrity and Holland America require passengers to be 18 or older to play in casinos.
+Crystal, Princess, Seabourn and Silversea restrict the casinos to travelers 21 and older.